 I like you had these same questions.
-After joining Starling bank myself, I wanted to share an honest Starling bank review to showcase what Starling bank is and answer the many questions surrounding this new type of banking.
+After joining Starling bank, I wanted to share an honest Starling Bank review to showcase Starling and answer the many questions surrounding this new type of banking.

 Starling Bank Account Summary

-Starling Bank is an award winning bank account.
-Offering accounts to suit everyone including personal, joint and business.
-Their personal account is also suitable for Teens aged 16+ and for children they offer a Kite card which is linked to a parent account.
+Starling Bank is an award-winning challenger bank.
+Offering accounts to suit everyone, including personal, joint and business.
+Their Starling personal account is also suitable for Teens aged 16+, and for children, they offer a Kite card linked to a parent account.

 Regulated by the financial conduct authority just like a regular bank and a app that you can instantly get notified of any transactions and freeze your card makes Starling very secure.

 Packed with benefits that save you money all in a FREE bank account such a:

 - No travel fees when using your card abroad

 - Spare change round up to help you save money

 Starling’s vision is to ‘create a better bank for everyone.
 And so far, they have lived up to this promise, Winning Britain's Best Bank in 2018, 2019, and 2020!

 Starling Bank has certainly made an impact since it was founded in 2014.
 The key difference with Starling vs your other long-established banks like Barclays is that it is an app-based mobile account.
 This has to lead to many, including myself asking: